apaluya/localize-the-docs/localize-the-docs.md

 ## Globalization Concerns

-- _"Should we deploy our product in a specific language/locale market?"_
+- _"Can we profit by entering a specific language/locale market?"_
-- _"What will it take for us to do so?"_
+- _"What is the current i18n and l10n state of the product?"_
-- _"What will it cost?"_
+- _"What is the estimated time to market?"_
-- _"How long will it take?"_
+- _"What is the expected ROI?"_
-- _"Will it be profitable?"_
+- _"What resources must we deploy to achieve our goals?"_

 ## Internationalization Concerns